 Philip Langdale is the engineering lead for cloud at Cloudera.
 He joined the company as one of the first engineers building Cloudera Manager and served as an engineering lead for that project until moving to working on cloud products.
 Previously, Philip worked at VMware, developing various desktop virtualization technologies.
 Philip holds a bachelor’s degree with honors in electrical engineering from the University of Texas at Austin.

-Eugene Fratkin is a director of engineering at Cloudera, where he leads the company’s cloud infrastructure efforts.
-He was one of the founding members of the Apache MADlib project (scalable in-database algorithms for machine learning).
+Eugene Fratkin is a director of engineering at Cloudera, heading Cloud R&D. He was one of the founding members of the Apache MADlib project (scalable in-database algorithms for machine learning).
 Previously, Eugene was a cofounder of a Sequoia Capital-backed company focusing on applications of data analytics to problems of genomics.
 He holds PhD in computer science from Stanford University’s AI lab.

 Jennifer Wu is director of product management for cloud at Cloudera, where she focuses on cloud services and data engineering.
 Previously, Jennifer worked as a product line manager at VMware, working on the vSphere and Photon system management platforms.